aedanpope/tc_client/README.md

 In professional StarCraft, it is commonly accepted that Vultures beat Zealots - because expert players will [micro](http://wiki.teamliquid.net/starcraft2/Micro_(StarCraft)#Battle_micro) the vultures to hit the zealot once from range, then dance back before the zealot can attack and hit it again.
 This techniqe of "dancing back" is called [kiting](http://wiki.teamliquid.net/starcraft2/Kiting).

 There has been [some previous research](https://scholar.google.co.uk/scholar?hl=en&q=starcraft+kiting&btnG=&as_sdt=1%2C5&as_sdtp=) into kiting in StarCraft using machine learning.
-Notably (Szlam 2016)[https://arxiv.org/abs/1511.07401] where a generalized gaming agent was able to develope highly successful kiting strategies with reinforcement learning.
+Notably [Szlam 2016](https://arxiv.org/abs/1511.07401) where a generalized gaming agent was able to develope highly successful kiting strategies with reinforcement learning.

 In this project we consider the Kiting problem as a exercise to:
 - Demonstrating the usefulness of the TensorFlow integration into BWAPI.
-- Seeing if the generic Deep Q-learning network described in [(Lillicrap and Hunt, 2016)](https://arxiv.org/pdf/1509.02971.pdf) can solve the kiting problem.
+- See if a relatively generic Deep Q-learning network can solve the kiting problem (that is, a network largely like that described in [(Lillicrap and Hunt, 2016)](https://arxiv.org/pdf/1509.02971.pdf))

 #### Kiting Environemt